Highpointer/Amazon_Vine_Analysis/README.md

 Of the 107 paid Vine reviews, 56 were 5-star reviews, for a percentage of 52.3%.
 Of the 39,869 unpaid reviews, 21,005 were 5-star reviews, for a percentage of 52.7%.

 Based on the data above, there does not appear to be any positivity bias for reviews in the Vine program.
+The difference in the percentages is less than 0.5%.
 We observe bigger apparent differences in percentages of negative reviews, 1- or 2-star reviews.
 Of the 107 paid Vine reviews, only 3 out of the 107 were 1- or 2-star reviews, for a percentage of 2.7%.
 Of the 39,869 unpaid reviews, a significantly higher percentage, or 19.4%, were 1- or 2-star reviews.

 We would recommend an additional analysis to determine if there is a significant negativity analysis (in contrast to positivity analysis) comparing unpaid reviews with reviews in the paid Vine program.